TJ

 Cost and inclusions

-Regular Wombat ($550) tier is the standard tier for pole retreat.
+Bunkhouse Wombat ($575) tier is the standard tier with bunkhouse accommodations.

 Included in the Cost